Robert J. Jackson Jr.: Securities and Exchange Commission

 Jackson has criticized stock exchanges for having tiered systems for ordinary investors and wealthier investors to get prices and information, calling it a form of rent extraction and a tax on ordinary investors.
 He argues that the SEC's exchange rules were created for not-for-profit exchanges, but now that most exchanges are for-profit, this is no longer a suitable approach.
 He called for “greater transparency about how exchanges make their money…[and] a clear and uniform approach to disclosing revenues across exchanges and over time.”

 Personal life

-Jackson was born in the Bronx and is a fan of the New York Yankees.
+Jackson was born in the Bronx to Maureen A. Jackson a retired teacher from the Blind Brook School District and Robert Jackson Sr a retired Chief Accounting Officer at Scholastic.
+Jackson is a fan of the New York Yankees.
 He attended Blind Brook High School.
-His mother is a retired teacher from the Blind Brook School District.
 At his SEC nomination hearing, he told the story of his parents—his father working as an accounting clerk at an encyclopedia company and his mother holding part-time jobs to make ends meet, but their savings in the American stock market allowed him to attend college.
+He married his wife Bryana Lauren Turner, a family conflict lawyer, at their Manhattan apartment in 2019, officiated by his brother in-law.